Judge Rule Against Google Allows Antitrust Lawsuit To Go On - ExBulletin

 Judge Rule Against Google Allows Antitrust Lawsuit To Go On

-ALEXANDRIA, Va.
-(AP) – A federal judge on Friday denied Google’s motion to dismiss the government’s antitrust lawsuit against it.
+A federal judge on Friday dismissed Google’s motion to dismiss the government’s antitrust lawsuit against it.

 U.S. District Judge Leonie Brinkema has ruled that a lawsuit alleging that Google exercises monopoly power in the world of online advertising can be fully pursued.

 The lawsuit alleges that Google has a virtual monopoly over online advertising to the detriment of consumers.
-The complaint alleges that Google interfered with legitimate competition in the ad tech industry by engaging in a coordinated campaign to seize control of a wide range of high-tech tools used by publishers, advertisers and brokers to facilitate digital advertising. claimed to have done so.
+The lawsuit alleges that Google “defies legitimate competition in the ad tech industry by engaging in a systematic campaign to seize control of the broad range of high-tech tools that publishers, advertisers, and brokers use to facilitate digital advertising.” has interfered with the

-Google argued that the lawsuit should be dismissed because the government defined its claimed monopoly too narrowly.
-Google’s lawyers argue that the lawsuit does not account for advertisers’ ability to advertise on giant social media platforms like Facebook and TikTok, which operate their own advertising platforms independent of Google.
-There is

 In court documents, Google likened its unsuccessful antitrust lawsuit against Live Nation, a concert promoter that owns and operates a number of outdoor amphitheaters.